-The empty main IP rule set will now appear.
-Press the Add button at the top left and select IP Rule from the menu.
+To add a new IP rule, press the Add button and select IP Rule from the menu.

 The properties for the new IP rule will appear.
-In this example, we will call the rule lan_to_wan .
+In this example, we will call the rule lan_to_wan.
 The rule Action is set to NAT (this is explained further below) and the Service is set to http which is suitable for most web browsing (it allows both HTTP and HTTPS connections).
 The interface and network for the source and destinations are defined in the Address Filter section of the rule.